c-edw/speedlane/README.md

 - Speedlane only allows 1 listener per route
 - Middleware is executed in the order it is defined in
 - All HTTP methods supported by the HTTP module are supported by Speedlane

+# What needs doing?
+- Implementation of HTTP2